djha-skin/roswell-sbcl.vim/README.md

-# Compiler Plugin for Roswell + SBCL in Vim
+# Compiler Plugin for Common Lisp in Vim

 This repo contains compiler configuration for (n)vim's quickfix list when using Roswell and SBCL.
 The compiler assumes you have a `*.ros` file as your